International Doctoral Fellowship

 - Applicants for the admission to the January and May 2018 intakes will have already submitted their admission application

 On the basis of the submitted admission application materials, graduate programs will select one or more nominees to the campus-wide IDF competition.
-Those nominated to the campus-wide competition will be asked to submit an IDF application form (to be posted in October).
+Those nominated to the campus-wide competition will be asked to submit an IDF application form.
 Two reference letters and transcripts from the online admission application plus the IDF application form will comprise the application file to be considered by the graduate program.

 Route B: fast-track / transfer from Master's program to PhD program (no admission application)